atreyad/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate in Financial Technology at the University of Edinburgh Business School.
+I am a PhD candidate in Financial Technology at the University of Edinburgh Business School and I will be on the 2024-2025 job market.
+With a foundation in both environmental science and economic theory, my research focuses on how evolving climatic patterns impact financial markets and corporate dynamics.